Michigan Adoption Forms

 If you are going for child adoption in Michigan through a placement agency, you must have your spouse be a co-applicant for the petition.
 The child you are adopting should also provide their consent, if they are 14 or older, and spend a designated period of residence in your home before the application for child adoption in Michigan is granted by the court.

-ADULT ADOPTION IN MICHIGAN
+ADULT ADOPTION FORMS IN MICHIGAN

 Applications for adult adoption in Michigan courts are now accepted.
 The legal requirements are few and simple.
 You will require the consent of your spouse in case you are applying as a married person.
 You will also need the written consent of the adult you are adopting to be submitted with your petition for adult adoption in Michigan courts.